Struggling to decide between Weebly and Shopify? Don’t worry; you have all the answers you seek in this post.

 Both platforms provide unparalleled security and performance features protecting your site against known website security breaches like DDoS attacks, BruteForce, Malware, etc.

-Weebly and Shopify provide free SSL security certificate installations, advanced login secured pages, and all sensitive information like payment details and personal identification information from site users with your website is Encrypted.
+Both Weebly and Shopify provide free SSL certificates, advanced login secured pages, and all sensitive information like payment details and personal identification information from site users with your website is Encrypted.

-As a hosted ecommerce platform, Weebly and Shopify guarantee 99.9% uptime, ensuring your website is always online, even during peak periods.
-You can investigate the Weebly network status on the page for the past and current months.
+As a hosted eCommerce platform, Weebly and Shopify guarantee 99.9% uptime, ensuring your website is always online, even during peak periods.
+You can investigate the Weebly network status for the past and current months.
 It shows Weebly web services performance data for the past 90 days.

-Per Shopify’s uptime services performance information, check this page for all services network status.
+Per Shopify’s uptime services performance information, check this page for the status of all service networks.
 On this page, you can view Shopify API, third-party services, mobile, POS, admin backend, checkout pages, and more network status.

-In the next section, I compare the Weebly vs Shopify app store.
+In the next section, I will compare Weebly vs. Shopify app stores.

-This is where Shopify knocks out Weebly with a devastating blow, almost a knockout.
-It’s hard to compare over 8,000 apps and extensions for Shopify to Weebly, less than 500.
+This is where Shopify knocks out Weebly with a devastating blow (knockout).
+It’s hard to compare over 8,000 Shopify apps and extensions to the Weebly app center, less than 500 (as of writing).

-Case in point, I searched Weebly and Shopify app stores for SEO-related apps.
-Shopify returned 613 apps related to search engine optimization.
+Case in point: I searched both Weebly and Shopify app stores for apps related to SEO tools.
+Shopify returned 613 (as of writing) apps related to search engine optimization.

-Meanwhile, Weebly returned 43 apps in the same category.
+Meanwhile, the Weebly app center returned 43 extensions in the same category (as of writing).

-Both platforms use filtering features on the apps page; you can sort or search apps by category, store functions, features, keywords, etc. Still, Shopify has better sorting features, making finding the right apps less time-consuming.
+Both platforms use filtering features to search; you can sort or search apps by category, store functions, marketing features, keywords, etc. Still, Shopify has better sorting functionality, making finding the right apps less time-consuming.

-If your storefront heavily depends on integrating app features and functions, go through both platforms to ensure you have what you need before committing to a paid plan.
-In this aspect, the gap between Shopify and Weebly is far too wide to ignore.
+If your storefront heavily depends on integrating app functions, go through both platforms to ensure you have what you need before committing to a paid plan.
+In this aspect, the gap between the Shopify and Weebly apps is far too broad to ignore.

-You must consider the app store database size to consider your option.
+You must evaluate the app store database size when considering your option.

 Blog Functions and Editors Interface